Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 ## Benchmarks

 We have evaluated the performance of new kernels.
 The performance is measured by speedup compared to the dense implementation.
-Where ever the functionality exists in both pytorch 2.1 and 2.0 we show the metrics for both versions.
+Whenever the functionality exists in both pytorch 2.1 and 2.0, we show the metrics for both versions.
 All experiments are performed using the `cuda` device type on a system with a single NVIDIA A100-80G, and CUDA 11.8.

 ### `sampled_addmm` (SDD)
-In the case of this operation a dense equivalent would involve the composition between matrix multiplication and a masking operation.
-Here, we have chose for the dense baseline a normal matrix multiplication without masking.
-Since in practice the masking operation may not be used if sparse tensors are not also in use, for example when computing gradients.
+In the case of this operation, a dense equivalent would involve the composition between matrix multiplication and a masking operation.
+Here, we have chosen for the dense baseline a normal matrix multiplication without masking since, in practice, the masking operation may not be used if the inputs are not sparse, for example, when computing gradients.
 This gives us a harder target to hit, but is a fair assessment.
 All matrices are square two with size 4096 in both dimensions, this is a large subject, but sparsity is usually attractive in these cases as one of the features is a reduction in memory footprint.